stampit-org/stampit/README.md

 ### stampit() ###

-Return a factory function that will produce new objects using the prototypes that are passed in or composed.
+Return a factory function (called a stamp) that will produce new objects using the prototypes that are passed in or composed.

 * `@param {Object} [methods]` A map of method names and bodies for delegation.
 * `@param {Object} [state]` A map of property names and values to clone for each new object.
 * `@param {Function} [enclose]` A closure (function) used to create private data and privileged methods.
 * `@return {Function} stamp` A factory to produce objects using the given prototypes.
-* `@return {Function} stamp.create` Just like calling the factory function.
+* `@return {Function} stamp.create` Chaining sugar that invokes the stamp.
 * `@return {Object} stamp.fixed` An object map containing the fixed prototypes.
 * `@return {Function} stamp.methods` Add methods to the methods prototype.
 Chainable.
 * `@return {Function} stamp.state` Add properties to the state prototype.
 Chainable.